 The initial goal was modest.
 In my earlier work (KLNL, Chapter 3), I reported evidence that children learn and organize irregular verbs by rules.
-For instance, a rule "Change Rime to ought" takes care of verbs such as catch, think, buy, bring, teach, seek, and verbs such as say-said, lose-lost, sleep-slept, etc. fall under the rule of Vowel Shortening triggered by suffixation, much like the well-studied cases in English morpho-phonology such as serene-serenity, nation-national.
+For instance, a rule "Change Rime to ought" takes care of verbs such as catch, think, buy, bring, teach, seek, and verbs such as say-said, lose-lost, sleep-slept, etc. fall under the rule of Vowel Shortening triggered by suffixation.
 In other words, the traditional approach to irregular morphology with rules going back to Bloch (1947) and SPE is correct, and the holistic storage/retrieval account is incorrect.

-raise a sharp question: How does the child figure out the "ought" rule
+results raise a sharp question: How does the child figure out

 the variational approach to language acquisition developed in

 to understand the scope of problems at hand, and accumulate a

 large number of cross-linguistic case studies.
-A brief outline is as follows.
+A brief outline

 Chapter 1: Border Wars